Planorbidae: Sinistral shells

-However, once it is understood that the planorbid shell is sinistral, if the shell is held with the aperture on the left and facing the observer, then the sunken spire side of the shell is uppermost.
-This is a convenience for understanding the shell, but is the opposite of the way the shell is actually carried in life.

 The side of the shell which is in fact the spire (a sunken spire) faces down in the living animal, contrary to what is the case in almost all other shelled gastropods.
-Because the shell is carried "upside down" like this, the aperture of the shell is angled to face downwards also, so the aperture faces a little towards the spire, not away from it, as is usually the case in other shelled gastropods.
+Because the shell is carried "upside down" like this, the aperture of the shell is angled to face downwards also, so the aperture faces towards the spire, not away from it. and the umbilicus faces upwards.
+The spire of the shell is quite sunken in many species.

-Habitat
+The umbilicus of the shell is very wide and shallow, and faces upwards.
+In some species the umbilicus is not as deeply "dished" as the sunken spire, so it may be hard to tell one from the other without close inspection.

+Distribution and habitat

+Species in this family occur worldwide.
 Most species of planorbids live only in fresh water, such as ponds, lakes, and slow moving rivers.
-A minority of species are able to survive in brackish water.
+However, some species are known to tolerate conditions such as brackish water or sewage.

 Geological history

-Ancestors of ramshorn snails are known with certainty since the Jurassic period.
-Modern taxa developed in the Jurassic.
+Ancestors of ramshorn snails are known with certainty since the Jurassic period, but there are a few possible earlier occurrences starting in the Late Devonian.

-Geographical distribution

-Species in this family occur worldwide.
-In Northwest Europe about 20 species are known (including non-indigenous species).
-In this region, various extinct taxa are known to have occurred, starting in the Jurassic period.
+Taxonomy

+The following genera are recognised in the family Planorbidae: